 From the start, be completely clear about what you expect.
-When you quote for work, make sure the customer knows what you are and aren’t quoting for.
+When you quote for work, ensure the customer knows what you are and aren’t quoting for.
 Set a date for payment of your work and the payment methods available.

 Write It Down

-Once everything is agreed, from what work will be done to when you will finish it and how much it’ll cost, get it in writing.
-Create a binding contract so that if things go wrong and a customer hasn’t paid you, you hold evidence of them agreeing to it all.
+Once everything is agreed upon, from what work will be done to when you will finish it and how much it’ll cost, get it in writing.
+Create a binding contract so that you hold evidence of them agreeing to it if things go wrong and a customer hasn’t paid you.

-Providing you deliver the high-quality work promised in the stated timeframe, customers shouldn’t delay payment.
+Customers shouldn’t delay payment if you deliver the high-quality work promised in the stated timeframe.